Welcome to our Nursery

 Our week at Nursery usually includes...

-key groups and topic information (direct teaching) to support and develop our understanding and learning
+'talk times' where we explore key themes and topic information (direct teaching) to support and develop our listening, understanding, learning and speaking

 exploring our continuous provision both indoors and outdoors, including a range of context-based, multisensory, vibrant and engaging activities (child initiated, independent learning)